HISPlayer/UnityWebGL-SDK/README.md

 <br>

 ##  [NEW!](https://hisplayer.github.io/UnityVideoUpload/#/README)
 > **[HISPlayer Video Upload / Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our **Unity Video Player SDK**, It allows you to upload local video files to our server and transcode them into HLS and DASH streaming URLs directly from our Unity SDK.
-Need to convert your videos into HLS and DASH streams for multi-screen delivery at scale?
-Contact us here: [contact@hisplayer.com](mailto:contact@hisplayer.com)
+Need to convert your videos into HLS and DASH streams for multi-screen delivery at scale? **[Start your FREE trial here!](https://dashboard.hisplayer.com/)**
 >
 > We can help you with the full **end-to-end** delivery and playback.